micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 # What do you need to try?

 At this moment this communication protocol is only available for NuttX RTOS.
-You need the next devices to try this guide:
+You need the following devices to implement the steps highlighted in this guide:

 - Olimex-STM32-E407 board.
 [Link](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware)
 - PModRF2 Radio [Link](https://store.digilentinc.com/pmod-rf2-ieee-802-15-rf-transceiver/)